-The banks inside the ring-fence are: The Royal Bank of Scotland plc, National Westminster Bank Plc, Ulster Bank Ireland DAC, Ulster Bank Limited, Coutts and Company
+The banks inside the ring-fence are: The Royal Bank of Scotland plc, National Westminster Bank Plc, Ulster Bank Ireland DAC, Ulster Bank Limited, Coutts and Company.

 Did you know: Adam and Company are not a licensed bank but are in fact a brand?
 You can find more information on this on the intranet.